hafsatmoreni/Online-Payment-Fraud-Detection---Blossom-Bank/README.md

  •	Data Source: Kaggle
  •	Jupyter Notebook
+ • Packages: Numpy, Pandas, Matplotlib, Seaborn, Models from Sklearn library

-Aim of the Project:
+# Aim of the Project:

 The problem to be solved with data mining is online payment fraud detection.
 The goal is to develop a machine learning model that can accurately identify fraudulent transactions in online payments.

-Benefits of Payment Fraud Detection:
+# Benefits of Payment Fraud Detection:

 By detecting and preventing fraudulent transactions, the business can benefit in several ways: